zdravkov/kendo-docs/install/custom.md

 If you use **Kendo UI Core**, you may build a custom distribution using the `grunt` build tool by following the [instructions in the README](https://github.com/telerik/kendo-ui-core#building-only-what-you-need).

-Starting Q3 2014, the necessary build scripts are shipped in the `src/` directory of the downloadable bundles.
+Starting Q3 2014, the necessary build scripts are shipped in the `src/` directory of the downloadable commercial bundles.
 To build a custom distribution from the shipped source, run the following shell commands:

 ```sh